-Every living thing in your landscape needs water to thrive, and watering correctly is vital, whether you are hand-watering planters, or using a sprinkler system to achieve a lush green lawn.
-We will help you understand how to properly water new plants and established ones.
+Every living thing in your landscape needs water to thrive.
+Therefore, proper watering is vital, whether you are hand-watering planters or using a sprinkler system to achieve a lush green lawn.
+We will help you understand how to properly water new plants.
 If you lack the time necessary for such care, we can also help you by installing a customized sprinkler system.

 New plants may have different requirements than those that are established already.
-The Burkholder team has some tips for properly watering new plants and established ones.
+The Burkholder team has some tips for adequately watering new plants.

 Check newly planted trees and shrubs every few days for the first two weeks.
 Annuals and perennials should be checked more often.
-After that two week period, check every 7 to 10 days.
-Simply dig around the root zone with your fingers to a depth of 2-3” for small plants and 6-8” for larger ones and for trees.
-Water generously when the soil feels dry to the touch.
+After those two weeks, check every 7 to 10 days.
+Dig around the root zone with your fingers to a depth of 2-3″ for small plants and 6-8″ for larger ones and trees; water generously if the soil feels dry.

 Monitoring water requirements frequently is more important than actually watering frequently.
 Monitor your plants’ water requirements for at least the first two to three years.
-Plantings close to buildings where heat may reflect and plants under roof eaves require closer monitoring.
-During the hot summer months and early fall disregard natural rainfall.
-Often, rain received during these periods produces mostly run-off and contributes little, if any, to increasing ground moisture.
+Plantings close to buildings where heat may reflect, and plants under roof eaves require closer monitoring.
+During the hot summer months and early fall, disregard natural rainfall.
+Often, rain received during these periods produces mostly runoff and contributes little to increasing ground moisture.

 Maintain a 2-2 ½ mulch layer to help conserve ground moisture, prevent weeds, and retain moisture.
 Remember, excess amounts of mulch will result in poor air circulation and reduce plant vigor.
 The Burkholder team installs 3” at the time of planting.
 Install only 1-2” each year thereafter.

 Stress-free, hands-off irrigation of your lawn is possible with an automatic sprinkler system.
-Today’s sprinkler irrigation systems have zones, so that you can program the right water levels for each aspect of your landscape.
-So your plant beds can have long deep watering cycles at the desired frequency, and your grass can get the right amount of water as well.
+Today’s sprinkler irrigation systems have zones so that you can program the proper water levels for each aspect of your landscape.
+So your plant beds can have long, deep watering cycles at the desired frequency, and your grass can get the right amount of water.

 Grass watering requirements can vary according to rainfall, whereas much of rainfall is unable to be used by trees and shrubs due to runoff, as previously mentioned.
 Your irrigation system can be programmed to allow for rainfall’s impact on water levels.
 You can also be sure that your plants and trees remain healthy when you go on vacation if you have a sprinkler system.

-The team at Burkholder wants you to enjoy one of the best landscapes in your neighborhood, and that requires someone to properly water new plants, established plants and your grass.
-For more information and helpful ideas, visit our site or call us today for a landscaping design consultation.
+The team at Burkholder wants you to enjoy one of the best landscapes in your neighborhood, which requires someone to properly water new plants, established plants, and your grass.
+For more information and helpful ideas, contact us today for a landscaping design consultation.